RM1708/hyunyoung2_Machine_Learning/README.md

 # Machine_Learning

- - This repositary is for Information of Machine Learning and Deep Learning.
+  This repositary is for Information of Machine Learning and Deep Learning.
 Whenever I read the aritcle related to either Machine Learing or Deep Learning.
 I will organize the information.
 Especailly, URL and notes related to Deep Learning, If you read it, it can help you understanding them.

+# Index

+  Tutorial : directory including how to use Machine Learning Framwork like Tensorflow, pytorch and so on.

 ## Reference(Concept for Deep Learning)